JetBrains/kotlin-native/COCOAPODS.md

 * Creates a `podspec` task which generates a [Podspec](https://guides.cocoapods.org/syntax/podspec.html) file for the project.

-The `Podspec` file includes a path to an output framework and script phases which automate building this framework during a build process of an Xcode project.
+The `Podspec` file includes a path to an output framework and script phases that automate building this framework during the build process of an Xcode project.

 ## Add dependencies on Pod libraries

 You can add dependencies between a Kotlin project and Pod libraries [stored in the CocoaPods repository](#add-a-dependency-on-a-pod-library-from-the-cocoapods-repository) and [stored locally](#add-a-dependency-on-a-pod-library-stored-locally).

-[Complete initial configuration](#install-the-cocoapods-dependency-manager-and-plugin), and when you add a new dependency, just re-import the project in IntelliJ IDEA.
-The new dependency will be added automatically.
-No additional steps are required.
+[Complete the initial configuration](#install-the-cocoapods-dependency-manager-and-plugin), and when you add a new dependency and re-import the project in IntelliJ IDEA; the new dependency will be added automatically.
+There are no additional steps required.

 ### Add a dependency on a Pod library from the CocoaPods repository